Command:SCAN (SN)

 scans.
 This setting defaults toRASTER

-for firmwares with theSCAN MODULE
+for firmware with theSCAN MODULE

 included andSERPENTINE

-for firmwares with theARRAY MODULE
+for firmware with theARRAY MODULE

-) is set to the default of 1 then the behavior is the same for both raster and serpentine.Without arguments, the command
+included.
+When the number of lines (SCANV Z) is set to the default of 1 then the behavior is the same for both raster and serpentine scans.Scan Pattern 0

 SCAN